 Second, if they still rely on you to pay for their lifestyle, adjust that.
 You don’t have to drop every financial responsibility in the book on them all at once.
 That kind of adjustment would be extremely hard.
 It can be extremely good for them, but they might resent you for it and you might even hate the idea.

 Wean them off instead.
 Set up a plan.
-Tell them that in three months from today, you no longer intend to pay for an expense: tuition, books, car, food, title loan payments or cell phone bills for example.
+Tell them that in three months from today, you no longer intend to pay for an expense: tuition, books, car, food, or cell phone bills for example.
 In six months you will no longer pay something else.
 In a year, you won’t pay for something else, etc., etc. until they are finally financially independent.

 You can help them find ways to support themselves though.
 If they’re not working, they will need to learn to find a job.
 If they have a job that isn’t making enough, encourage them to find a better one.
 If they are going to school and aren’t sure how they’re going to pay for tuition, encourage them to get a scholarship or grant.
 Student loans are always another option.
 You can guide them on a path to financial independence, helping them to grow up and helping you to gain financial independence as well.